lrslab/nanoCEM/docs/tutorials.md

 <center>![f5c_feature](Current_boxplot_f5c.png "f5c_feature") </center>

-Meanwhile, to visually display the differences in current features of selected data points between two groups, the selected points(A2030) within each group can be subjected to Principal Component Analysis (PCA).
+Meanwhile, to visually display the differences in current features of selected data points between two groups, the selected points (A2030) within each group can be subjected to Principal Component Analysis (PCA).

 <center>![f5c_pca](zscore_density_f5c.png "f5c_pca") </center>

-In addition to `f5c`, nanoCEM also supports `tombo`, and achieve the same functionality by providing the fast5 folder like the following commands,
+In addition to `f5c`, nanoCEM also supports `tombo`, and achieves the same functionality by providing the fast5 folder like the following commands,

     # tackle tombo result